How to Switch from Regular to Direct Mutual Fund Plans (STP vs Redeem-Rebuy)

 MF Central allows multi-folio switch requests in one session.
 Kuvera's migration tool also handles bulk switches.
 If your portfolio is complex — multiple AMCs, mixed ELSS and non-ELSS, some units within 12 months — running through the Switch Cost Calculator first will show you the optimal sequencing (which funds to switch immediately vs via STP).

 Want a fee-only SEBI RIA to give you a sequenced, tax-optimised Regular-to-Direct switch plan for your actual folios?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?